shiwen1209/Meal-in_beta/README.md

 [Meal'in Live](https://meal-in.herokuapp.com/#/)

 Meal'in is a recipe and mealplan app.
+User can select from 200+ recipes on the app.
+The mealplan tool allow user to customize weekly mealplan with automated nutrition dahsboard.
+It also auto-generates a grocery shopping list once the mealplan is finalzied.

 # Technologies Used